 RENEE MONTAGNE, Host:

 Here in the U.S., the Labor Department said this morning that the nation's unemployment rate climbed to eight and a half percent last month.
 That's its highest level since 1983, and it's one more sign of the toll that the recession is taking on the U.S. economy.
 NPR's Jim Zarroli is covering this story and joins us now.
 Good morning.

 JIM ZARROLI: Good morning.

 MONTAGNE: How widespread were the job cuts and break it down for us a little bit where they were.

-Mr. RICHARD YAMARONE (Chief Economist, Argus Research): It is such a steep decline in activity.
+RICHARD YAMARONE: It is such a steep decline in activity.
 The economy is just shedding jobs in an accelerated pace.
 So this is - it's really disheartening.
 It's not encouraging news, certainly, as we head into the summer months.

 MONTAGNE: Adding in these new numbers that we're getting this morning, how many jobs has this recession now cost the economy?

 ZAROLLI: And here's another statistic.
 We now have a total of 13,200,000 unemployed people, and that doesn't even include the people who are working part time because they can't find full-time jobs, and also doesn't include all the people who have become so discouraged that they simply stop looking for work.
 They've walked away from the job market.

 MONTAGNE: So, what light does that show, those numbers you've just given, on the ways in which employers are adjusting to the downturn?